cvut/javascript/README.md

 const { left, right } = processInput(input)
 ```

-## Prototypes
+## Prototypes & Classes

+### Extending Native Prototypes

-Hacking native prototypes should be avoided at all costs, use a method instead.
+Hacking native prototypes should be avoided at all costs.
+Use a function instead.
 If you must extend the functionality in a native type, try using something like [poser][23] instead.

 ```js
 // bad